rvss-australia/RVSS_Need4Speed/instructions/ControlRobot.md

 ## Connect your robot to the wifi:

+*Before attempting to control the robot, make sure your computer is connected to RVSS_Starlink using the password RVSS2026.*

+The robots support two external network modes:

+- Primary mode: The robot attempts to connect to RVSS_Starlink.

+- Fallback mode: If RVSS_Starlink is out of range, the robot creates its own local Wi-Fi network named PenguinPi:xx.xx.xx, where the suffix corresponds to the last 6 characters of the robot’s WMAC, shown on the OLED screen.

+This order can be changed please refer to the [FAQ](#faq) section.

+### Steps

-1. Turn the robot on with the switch on it's side.
+- Turn the robot on using the power switch on its side.

-2. Your robot will then connect to the wifi, and advertise a wlan ip address on its OLED screen -- take note of this number (xxx.xxx.xx.x).
+- The robot will attempt to connect to Wi-Fi and display its WLAN IP address on the OLED screen.
+Take note of this address (e.g. xxx.xxx.xx.x).

+- If the displayed IP address is 10.42.0.1, the robot is operating in hotspot mode.
-Make sure you are connected to RVSS_Starlink, with password RVSS2026 before you attempt to control the robot.
+In this mode, you will not have internet access while connected to the robot.

+    - Power-cycle the robot (see How to turn off the robot ) and try again, or

+    - Connect directly to the robot’s local Wi-Fi network (PenguinPi:xx.xx.xx) using the password PenguinPi.

 ## Check the connection!
 Navigate to the RVSS repository on your local machine and get ready to test the camera and motors on the PiBot.
 You will run a script that will check that the camera can take an image, and will turn on each motor, one at a time.
 Make sure you're holding your robot so it doesn't drive off a table.
 Make sure to enter the correct wlan ip address.